Slepton pair production at next-to-leading power: Introduction

 Today, state-of-the-art calculations in the SM has reached an impressive next-to-next-to-next-to-leading-logarithmic (N$^3$LL) accuracy at so-called leading power for threshold resummation~\cite{Moch:2005ky,Becher:2007ty}, and N$^4$LL for transverse-momentum resummation~\cite{Camarda:2023dqn}, for Drell-Yan production.
 While the nature of beyond the Standard Model (BSM) searches is to set limits, the development of next-to-leading logarithmic (NLL) calculations also for BSM searches~\cite{Bozzi:2006fw,Bozzi:2007qr,Bozzi:2007tea}, have been crucial in order to reduce the error from missing higher orders and make full use of the power of the LHC.

-For the hypothetical Drell-Yan like production of scalar leptons, sleptons, in supersymmetric models, the state-of-the-art prediction today is with approximate next-to-next-to-leading order (aNNLO) fixed order contributions, plus next-to-next-to-leading logarithmic resummed results (NNLL) \cite{Bozzi:2006fw,Bozzi:2007qr,Bozzi:2007tea,Fiaschi:2018xdm,Fiaschi:2019zgh}, which can be found implemented in the \textsc{Resummino} code \cite{Fiaschi:2023tkq}.\footnote{We will return to a more detailed discussion of what is included here in Section~\ref{sec:existing_calculations}.}
+For the hypothetical Drell-Yan like production of scalar leptons, sleptons, in supersymmetric models, the state-of-the-art prediction today is with approximate next-to-next-to-leading order (aNNLO) fixed order contributions, plus next-to-next-to-leading logarithmic resummed results (NNLL) \cite{Bozzi:2006fw,Bozzi:2007qr,Bozzi:2007tea,Fiaschi:2018xdm,Fiaschi:2019zgh}, which can be found implemented in the \textsc{Resummino} code \cite{Fiaschi:2023tkq}.\footnote{We will return to a more detailed discussion of what is included here in Section~\ref{sec:existing_calculations}.} A calculation to N$^3$LL has also been made using Soft Collinear Effective Theory (SCET)~\cite{Broggio:2011bd}.

 Historically, the main focus in threshold resummation has been on \emph{leading power} (LP) effects.
 For Drell-Yan like processes at a partonic center-of-mass energy $\sqrt{\hat{s}}$, denoting the invariant mass of the color-singlet part of the final state by $Q^2$, the perturbative expansion of the partonic differential cross-section with resummed contributions can be written schematically in the threshold expansion as